 It began with a dream.
 The dream involved me purchasing the Kiss album Music from “The Elder” (aka The Elder).
 I ran home, in this dream, and plugged the cassette tape into my Walkman, and I knew that my life would probably not get much better than the moment when I first heard this album.
 I woke with a peaceful and serene smile that my “not a morning person” personality didn’t often permit.
 For reasons I would only be able to properly collate later, as an adult, I became obsessed with the Music From The Elder.

 “It ain’t no dream,” my friend said.
 His tones loaded with ridicule.
 “It’s real.
-Music From The Elder is a real album, and it’s out there, at stores, and on shelves, and it sucks.
+The Elder is a real album, it’s out there, at stores, and on shelves, and it sucks.
 You just have to find it.”
 He then turned to another friend, to attempt to further my humiliation, saying, “He just had a dream about buying a Kiss album last night.”

-As that last paragraph suggests, this piece is not so much a review of the quality of music on The Elder, as it is that special quality that can only be attached to a product through inexplicable and irrational desire, the rebellion to group thought, and the influence scarcity can have on a product.
-This piece is also about how this current lack of scarcity –abridged in the modern “on demand” world of MP3, file sharing, YouTube, etc.– may eventually cause music to be so much less prominent in our lives than it was for an 80’s kid that loved music so much that he felt an almost unquenchable desire for it.
+As that last paragraph suggests, this piece is not so much a review of the quality of music on The Elder, as it is that special quality attached to a product through inexplicable and irrational desire, the rebellion to group thought, and the influence scarcity can have on a product.
+This piece is also about how the current lack of scarcity –abridged in the modern “on demand” world of MP3, file sharing, YouTube, etc.– may eventually cause music to be so much less prominent in our lives than it was for an 80’s kid that loved music so much that he felt an almost unquenchable desire for it.

 This scarcity resulted in a whole lot of self-imposed hype.
 It resulted in me briefly befriending those fortunate few lucky enough to have heard it.
 “What did you think of it?”
 I asked them, panting with anticipation.
 “What was so different about it?”
 I asked.
 “Why is it considered so horrible?”

 For reasons native to my personality, I only found this universal rejection of the album more compelling.
 I would later display the same level of intoxication –purposefully erected against group thought– with the comedy of Andy Kaufman, the infamous Crispin Glover appearance on David Letterman, U2’s Zooropa, and the other music of Mike Patton (other than Faith No More).
-I needed to know why the music on The Elder was so much worse than all the other Kiss albums I adored, so it was almost inevitable that I was either going to love the music on the album, or that I would find that it was not as bad as my friends were telling me it was, for reasons native to my personality.
+I needed to know why the music on The Elder was so much worse than all the other Kiss albums I adored.
+It was almost inevitable that I was either going to love the music on the album, or I would find that it was not as bad as my friends were telling me it was, for reasons native to my personality.

 The natural reaction, when even the band attempts to disassociate themselves from a project, is to begin the inevitable distancing from it.
-When almost everyone, including the band, crushes a brutha with group thought, the notions that they still like the album usually implode with “I don’t like it either” statements, or “I like all of their albums, except The Elder” qualifiers that send shrapnel throughout the mind, until that person has fully convinced themselves that their initial stance can no longer be maintained.
+When almost everyone, including the band, crushes a brutha with group thought, the notions that they still like the album usually implode with “I don’t like it either” or “I like all of their albums, except The Elder” qualifiers that send shrapnel throughout the mind, until that person has convinced themselves that their initial stance can no longer be maintained.